M7md-Yehia/Multimodal-Fake-News-Detection/README.md

 ### Word Embedding
 For word embeddings, we use the pre-trained [GloVe 840B 300d vectors](https://github.com/stanfordnlp/GloVe).
 Due to the large size and processing time of the GloVe embeddings, we provide precomputed word maps and embedding results [here](https://drive.google.com/drive/folders/1tn7GA8WL9sF6mHD9k5CLx06Cr6EOspXs?usp=sharing).
-Please refer to the **embedding** branch for modified code related to embedding computations.

 ---